gp-rank13/gp-radiobuttons/README.md

 The extension supports up to 10 different radio button groups, with up to 16 radio buttons in each group.

 > _Disclaimer: This is a user-created extension and is not supported by Deskew Techologies.
 Extensions can cause unexpected behaviour in Gig Performer, and in extreme situations could cause it to crash.
-Please test it heavily before using it in any live performances!_
+Please test it thoroughly before using it in any live performances!_

 ## Installation

 Download the extension (library) files for either MacOS or Windows.

-Mac users will need to move the _libRadioButtons.dylib_ file into this folder and then restart GP:
+Mac users will need to move the _libRadioButtons.dylib_ file into this folder and then restart Gig Performer:
 ```
 /Users/Shared/Gig Performer/Extensions
 ```
-Windows users will need to move the _RadioButtons.dll_ file into this folder and then restart GP:
+Windows users will need to move the _RadioButtons.dll_ file into this folder and then restart Gig Performer:
 ```
 C:\Users\Public\Documents\Gig Performer\Extensions
 ```